-The alleged Claremont Serial Murderer, Bradley Robert Edwards is approaching his trial date later this year.
+The alleged Claremont Serial Murderer, Bradley Robert Edwards is currently on trial for the murders of Sarah Spiers, Jane Rimmer and Ciara Glennon.
 He has already pleaded guilty to two rapes of two women, one in Huntingdale, the other at Karrakatta Cemetery.

 But did he take Julie too?
 Was she one of his first kills?

 Julie Leanne Cutler was a former student of Iona Presentation College who went on to study English Literature and theatre at the West Australian Institute of Technology (which is now known as Curtin University).
 She was quiet and studious, with a dimple on her cheek.
 Julie had lost her mother when she was a young girl.
 She was close to her father, Roger and her younger half-sister, Nicole.
 Julie had just returned from an overseas trip before she disappeared.

 Julie Cutler was a 22-year-old university student from Fremantle attending a staff awards night at the Parmelia Hilton hotel located in the Perth CBD in June 1988.
 Julie was working at the hotel at the time as a room attendant and had just finished her shift (6 pm until 10 pm) before changing from her hotel uniform into a black evening gown to attend the awards night which was located in a function room within the hotel called Juliana’s Nightclub.